The first grass cut of 2025: when should I mow?

 Ensure that you remove all the clippings after you have mown your lawn.
 If you leave them on a newly seeded lawn, you could contribute to thatch, undoing all your hard work.
 In addition, dead grass sitting dormant on top of your lawn stops much-needed sunlight from getting to your new grass.

-Most grass types have different tolerances for mowing height
+Grass types have different tolerances for mowing height

-Different types of grass seeds have varying tolerances for how close they can be mowed.Â
+After the first initial mow, different types of grass seeds have varying tolerances for how close they can be mowed thereafter.

-- For example, the fescues in our STATEMENT: Front Lawn mix will tolerate close mowing because they are of a finer-leafed variety, and close mowing helps to achieve the ornamental look that fescues are known for.
+• For example, the fescues in our STATEMENT: Front Lawn mix will tolerate close mowing because they are of a finer-leafed variety, and close mowing helps to achieve the ornamental look that fescues are known for.
 The recommended mowing height for STATEMENT: Front Lawn is 10-20mm.

-- The recommended mowing height is 20-40mm for our ever-popular SUPERSTAR: Back Lawn.
+• The recommended mowing height is 20-40mm for our ever-popular SUPERSTAR: Back Lawn.
 This height is double the recommended mowing height for STATEMENT: Front Lawn.
 Whilst this doesn’t entirely mean that the mix won’t withstand closer mowing, it shows that it is not intended for an ornamental lawn.
 But likewise, it will perform well at a slightly higher height

-Our recommended grass mowing heights
+What are our recommended grass mowing heights

-We have recommended mowing heights for all our grass seed mixes , which can be easily found in the ‘Usage guide’ tab for each of our products (see the example below).
-And if you haven’t got a ruler handy, each of our grass seed mixtures comes with an instructional card that already has a ruler on it!Â
+We have recommended mowing heights for all our grass seed mixes, which can be easily found in the ‘Usage guide’ tab for each of our products.

 Can you mow wet grass?